 As a policy, Southwest does not oversell flights, so your chances here are lower.
 If for some reason they have to bump passengers, you’ll get a Southwest LUV Voucher and you can redeem it online or via their reservations.

-Things to Remember for Using Your Flight Vouchers
+Things to Remember for Using Your Airline Vouchers

 1) Don’t Lose Your Voucher: For the love of God, put it some place safe.
 If lost, they are not replaceable.
 Treat it like cash!